| Bestfix Watch VALUE in Watch Repair

 We follow the correct manufacturer technical guides for disassembly and reassembly.
 Some competitors are NOT truly disassembling your watch.
 They simply clean your movement without disassembly, and/or spray on a one-shot cleaner/lubricant, then "blow out" the residual with compressed air.
 That's right, they are not truly cleaning your watch movement, nor are they hand-applying ANY of the correct lubricant(s).
 And they hope you don't ever find out about this "time-and-money-saving" trick of the trade.
 ASK them, when you call to inquire, about HOW your watch is being repaired.

-All watches requiring complete service are inspected, pre-cleaned inspected again, totally disassembled, cleaned in the proper sequence of ultrasonic solutions and properly dried.
+All watches requiring complete service are inspected, pre-cleaned, inspected again, totally disassembled, cleaned in the proper sequence of ultrasonic solutions and properly dried and demagnetized.
 The watch is then inspected again, reassembled and lubricated, run 24 hours, PRECISION ADJUSTED*, timed/regulated, power-reserve tested, pressure tested, inspected for final control, and finally warrantied.

 Watch case and bracelet parts are ultrasonically and steam cleaned, disassembled, cleaned again, polished and/or refinished (if this service is possible/requested), cleaned again, and then reassembled with the use of new gaskets and/or bracelet/band pins, if necessary.

 The above is how a watch is properly serviced.

 *Precision Adjustment is the regulation of the watch's timing accuracy with respect to positions of the watch (its orientation with respect to gravity) over variables such as time and temperature.